kostiantyn-matsebora/streamstore/docs/README.md

 ## Overview

-Library itself does not contain any production  ready database storage implementations _yet_, but it is designed to be easily extended with custom database backends.
+Library itself does not contain any production  ready database storage implementation _yet_, but it is designed to be easily extended with custom database backends.

-`In-memory` database implementation is provided in [InMemoryStreamDatabase.cs] and [InMemoryStreamUnitOfWork.cs] **for testing purposes only**.
+`In-memory`[InMemoryStreamDatabase.cs] database implementation is provided **for testing and educational purposes only**.

 ## Features